Vyral/base-template/_posts/2018-07-11-when-is-the-best-time-of-year-to-renovate-your-home.md

 {% include youtube.html %}

 This week we are answering an important question one of our viewers recently asked: “We’re thinking of doing some updating to our kitchen and maybe our bathrooms—is there a better time to do that kind of work?”
-There is a better time if you are willing to negotiate with several contractors for the same job.
+There is a better time if you are willing to negotiate with several contractors for the same job.&nbsp;

+{% include pullquote.html %}

 It is a little like putting in a swimming pool—winter is normally a better time of year to shop for a lower price because contractors have less business.
 The trick is to work with one who does quality work and has a reputation to protect.
-To hear our full answer to this question, watch our latest video.
+To hear our full answer to this question, watch our latest video.&nbsp;

-{% include pullquote.html %}